BaptisteCbl/surete-IA/verification/README.md

 ### General

 A large number of option can be configured.
 I will just explain the most important features for us.
-The list of all options can be find [here](https://github.com/Verified-Intelligence/alpha-beta-CROWN/blob/main/complete_verifier/docs/abcrown_all_params.yaml).

 ### Basic examples

 Some short config can be found in the README.md.

 ### Custom configuration

 Here is the config file for running the verifier on the FashionMNIST dataset with a robust trained tree: